 Given the difficulty of precisely forecasting generation and consumption levels, there is often a mismatch between the amount of electricity generated and the actual demand at any given moment and node of the grid.
 Balancing costs arise from the need to correct these mismatches, mainly through market mechanisms where TSOs restore energy imbalances, such as dispatching generators and consumers increasing or decreasing generation and consumption during periods of oversupply or undersupply; and system imbalances by managing real-time supply-demand balances, frequency regulation and ensuring sufficient inertia.
-Locational mismatches in supply and generation may trigger the need for corrective action such as easing congestions are typically passed on to suppliers, and eventually to end users either in the energy and supply component or in the grid costs component of their electricity bill.
+Locational mismatches in supply and generation may trigger the need for corrective action such as easing congestions and maintaining adequate voltages.
+The costs incurred during these operations are typically passed on to suppliers, and eventually to end users either in the energy and supply component or in the grid costs component of their electricity bill.